verbb/formie/docs/developers/events.md

 ```

 ### The `modifyFormIntegrations` event
-The event that is triggered when an integration instance is created for a form.
-If you want to modify the settings of an integration for a form, this would be a good event to do so.
+The event that is triggered when all enabled integrations for a form is prepared for the front-end.
+This does not change the settings shown for the integration in the form builder.

 ```php
 use verbb\formie\events\ModifyFormIntegrationsEvent;